deployd/docs/docs/developing-modules/internal-api/context.md

 * `err` {Error | Object}

-An error if one occured during handling of the `ctx`.
+An error if one occurred during handling of the `ctx`.
 Otherwise it should be `null`.

 * `result` {Object}